Eric B.: Career

-Other ventures

 In addition to music, Eric B. has been involved in movie production, and worked as a consultant for The Source Awards.
 He also owns several restaurants throughout the United States.

 Musical style

 Eric B. is noted for his sparse production style; a New York Times review of Follow the Leader described him as a "minimalist virtuoso."
 Jonathan Gold of the Los Angeles Times has described Eric B.'s beats as "chill" and "understated", while AllMusic describes them as "stripped-down."
 In a more critical appraisal, Mark Jenkins of The Washington Post described Eric B.'s work on Paid in Full as "monotonous".

 Eric B. is also credited with being one of the first hip-hop producers to make extensive use of soul samples in his music; for instance, he samples heavily from James Brown's "Funky President" and Fonda Rae's "Over Like a Fat Rat" in his debut single with Rakim, "Eric B. Is President."